Olija: Development

 The game was developed by a one-man Japanese company named Skeleton Crew Studios.
 The studio's founder, Thomas Olsson, was responsible for most of the game's development from programming to designing the game.
 He also collaborated with a Japanese saxophonist, a shakuhachi player, and his wife when composing the music for the game.
 Moby Dick, Pirates of the Caribbean, and Prince of Persia were major sources of inspiration during the game's development.
-The story was written late in the game's development, with Olosson adding that it was "improvised" and "made on the fly".
+The story was written late in the game's development, with Olsson adding that it was "improvised" and "made on the fly".

-Olosson partnered with independent game publisher Devolver Digital for the game's release.
+Olsson partnered with independent game publisher Devolver Digital for the game's release.
 It was first revealed on July 12, 2020, and a playable demo was released on the same day.
 The game was released on January 28, 2021, for Windows, PlayStation 4, Xbox One and Nintendo Switch, and for Amazon Luna on October 28, 2021.